 8:30–9:30 a.m. | Managing an In-House Legal Department

 This panel of senior in-house attorneys will discuss best practices for managing a legal department, including privilege and ethical issues associated with wearing “two hats,” achieving greater efficiencies through the use of alternative fee arrangements and operations professionals, and ensuring diversity internally and among third-party vendors.

 Steve Toretto, Toretto Law and Retired Associate General Counsel, Pacific Life

 Timothy Bolden, Vice President, Deputy General Counsel, and Chief Compliance Officer, American Fidelity Corporation

 Maureen A. Phillips, Retired Senior Vice President and General Counsel, OneBeacon Insurance Group, Ltd.; Allianz Life Insurance Company of North America

 Andrew S. Williams, Vice President and Associate General Counsel, Transamerica Life Insurance Company

 9:40–10:40 a.m. | Defending Life, Annuity, and Disability Class Actions: A View from the Inside

 This panel will provide insight and analysis from experienced in-house counsel pertaining to critical considerations when a company is sued in class actions.
-These include early dispositive motions, such as motions to strike and dismiss; settlement concerns; appropriate messaging and coordination with regulators; how to manage class-wide discovery; how to coordinate multiple class actions; and what to do if the class becomes certified.
+These include early dispositive motions; settlement concerns; appropriate messaging and coordination with regulators; how to manage class-wide discovery; how to coordinate multiple class actions; and what to do if the class becomes certified.
 Our veteran practitioners will offer practical guidance and will analyze how recent legal developments affect the potential for resolution.

 10:40–10:50 a.m. | Break